|

 stretchy edible chocolate slime recipe for kids with marshmallowsPin

-You can continue to knead and stretch, adding powdered sugar to keep from sticking.
-This edible chocolate slime contains sugar and sugar eventually sticks!
-If you play a long time with your chocolate slime, you will have to add more powdered sugar for fun play.
+Knead and stretch the mixture, adding powdered sugar as you go to keep everything from sticking.
+This edible chocolate slime contains sugar, and sugar eventually sticks!
+If you play with your chocolate slime for a long time, you will have to add more powdered sugar for fun play.

 Pin

-Edible slime can sometimes resemble a stretchy play dough type of substance, but this one has a great stretch!
-Edible slime will never have completely the same feel as our traditional homemade slime recipes.
+Edible slime can sometimes resemble a stretchy playdough type of substance, but this one has a great stretch!
+Edible slime will never feel the same as our traditional homemade slime recipes.

-Now how much you snack on this incredibly fun and chocolatey edible slime is up to you!
-It’s completely taste-safe, borax-free, edible, and non-toxic, but I am not sure if your dentist will be a big fan of it!
+How much you snack on this incredibly fun and chocolatey edible slime is up to you!
+It’s taste-safe, borax-free, edible, and non-toxic, but I am not sure if your dentist will be a big fan of it!

 Unlike our regular homemade slime recipes, this edible slime won’t last as long.
 Store in a covered container, and it should be suitable for another round of play the next day.
 Although edible slime doesn’t last as long, it’s still great fun for kids to try out if they love new sensory experiences.

 The main change that occurs when you heat marshmallows is a physical change.
-As the marshmallow is heated, its molecules gain energy and begin to vibrate more rapidly.
+As the marshmallow is heated, its molecules gain energy and vibrate more rapidly.
 This causes the marshmallow to soften and expand as air pockets trapped within the marshmallow expand.
-The marshmallow may change texture, becoming gooey or caramelized, but the chemical composition of the marshmallow remains largely unchanged.
+The marshmallow may change texture, becoming gooey or caramelized, but the chemical composition of the marshmallow remains essentially unchanged.

-TIP: Learn more about physical with our yummy melting chocolate experiment.
+🔎 TIP: Learn more about physical change with our yummy melting chocolate experiment.

-At higher temperatures, especially if the marshmallow is heated for a long time, chemical changes may also occur.
-These changes can include caramelization of the sugars in the marshmallow.
-This results in the formation of new substances, and of course changes to the taste and smell of the marshmallow.
+Chemical changes may also occur at higher temperatures, especially if the marshmallow is heated for a long time.
+These changes can include caramelizing the sugars in the marshmallow.
+This results in the formation of new substances and, of course, changes to the taste and smell of the marshmallow.

-Additionally, if the marshmallow is exposed to very high temperatures, such as when you toast it over an open flame, it may undergo some degree of charring.
-The burning of the marshmallow results in a chemical change.
+Additionally, if the marshmallow is exposed to very high temperatures, such as when toasted over an open flame, it may undergo some degree of charring.
+Burning the marshmallow results in a chemical change.

 More Fun Edible Slime Ideas